Collaborne/animated-content-placeholder/README.md

 Animated placeholder used while loading elements on the page.
 This element is built for [Polymer](https://www.polymer-project.org).

+This element is based on the [deconstruction of the Facebook placeholders](http://cloudcannon.com/deconstructions/2014/11/15/facebook-content-placeholder-deconstruction.html) by George Phillips.

+It provides a basic animation on the background, and the possibility of overlaying it with maskers to create the illusion of a loading element on the page.

 To use the element:

 `bower install animated-content-placeholder`